onmyway133/plan-for-dummy-dev/README.md

 4. Get marriage at 25
 5. Have a children at 27

-and call it's successful (as their parent wants)
+and call it success (as their parent want)

 ^ ^ ^